danishbirsingh/HTML-Web/README.md

 # HTML-Web
-Mini Projects that include frameworks like HTML, CSS, JavaScript
+Mini Survey that include frameworks like HTML, CSS